Discover the Truth About Gelato vs. Ice Cream

 The earliest versions date back to China and Persia, but modern ice cream gained popularity in the United States in the 18th century.
 It has become a staple of American culture with ice cream parlors, soda fountains, and now premium brands like Via Roma Gelateria.

 We have some interesting information for health-conscious people.
-We know you want to enjoy one of these desserts but are also mindful of fat content, sugar, and calories.
-Let's look at it in tabular form:
+We know that you want to eat one of these desserts but will also calculate fat content, sugar content, and calories.
+In gelato vs. Ice cream, which one is healthier is a common question.

 While gelato has less fat, it may contain a bit more sugar depending on the flavor.
-But because it’s more flavorful and served in smaller portions, you might eat less naturally.
+But because it is more flavorful and served in smaller portions, you might eat less naturally.

 How is Gelato Different from Ice Cream: Which One Should You Choose?